quanification/RSM2U/README.md

-# RSM2U
+# RSM2U Waitlist Form

-This is the personal delivery website for RSM2U.

-### How to Use

-- Upload these files to a GitHub repository.
+This HTML form collects waitlist requests and sends them to a Google Sheet via webhook.

+- Be sure to replace `https://YOUR_GOOGLE_SCRIPT_URL_HERE` in `waitlist.html` with your real script URL.
-- Connect the repository to Netlify.
+- Deploy the Apps Script as a Web App with access set to "Anyone".
-- Enable Netlify Forms if you'd like to receive form submissions directly.

-Edit `index.html` to update content.